We are excited to chat!

 You’ll want your next silent auction to be even better, so set yourself up for future success by tracking your results.

-Because bidding is the source of most of your funds, you’ll want to focus in on your auction items.
 Evaluate which items were most popular and which didn’t perform as well as expected, so you can choose the best items for next year.

 If you’ve been using an event planning software to help you with your auction, tracking your items should be easy.
 Since you’ve been recording all of your items in one platform, you can generate a variety of highly accurate and up-to-date reports, such as full item analyses, proceeds by category, and more.